Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 01 : Sliding Window.md

 findStringAnagrams('abbcabc', 'abc')//[2,3,4], The three anagrams of the pattern in the given string are "bca", "cab", and "abc".
 ````

-- The time complexity of the above algorithm will be `O(N + M)` where `‘N’` and `‘M’` are the number of characters in the input string and the pattern respectively.
+- The time complexity of the above algorithm will be `O(N + M)` where `N` and `M` are the number of characters in the input string and the pattern respectively.
-- The space complexity of the algorithm is `O(M)` since in the worst case, the whole pattern can have distinct characters which will go into the `HashMap`.
+- The space complexity of the algorithm is `O(M)` since in the worst case, the whole pattern can have distinct characters which will go into the <b>HashMap</b>.
 In the worst case, we also need `O(N)` space for the result list, this will happen when the pattern has only one character and the string contains only that character.

 ## 🌟 Smallest Window containing Substring (hard)
 https://leetcode.com/problems/minimum-window-substring/

 > Given a string and a pattern, find the <b>smallest substring</b> in the given string which has <b>all the characters of the given pattern</b>.

-This problem follows the <b>Sliding Window</b> pattern and has a lot of similarities with <b>Permutation in a String</b> with one difference.
-In this problem, we need to find a substring having all characters of the pattern which means that the required substring can have some additional characters and doesn’t need to be a permutation of the pattern.
+This problem follows the <b>Sliding Window pattern</b> and has a lot of similarities with <b>Permutation in a String</b> with one difference.
+In this problem, we need to find a substring having all characters of the pattern which means that the required substring can have some additional characters and doesnt need to be a permutation of the pattern.
 Here is how we will manage these differences:
 1. We will keep a running count of every matching instance of a character.
 2. Whenever we have matched all the characters, we will try to shrink the window from the beginning, keeping track of the smallest substring that has all the matching characters.
-3. We will stop the shrinking process as soon as we remove a matched character from the sliding window.
-One thing to note here is that we could have redundant matching characters, e.g., we might have two ‘a’ in the sliding window when we only need one ‘a’.
-In that case, when we encounter the first ‘a’, we will simply shrink the window without decrementing the matched count.
-We will decrement the matched count when the second ‘a’ goes out of the window.
+3. We will stop the shrinking process as soon as we remove a matched character from the <i>sliding window</i>.
+One thing to note here is that we could have redundant matching characters, e.g., we might have two a in the <i>sliding window</i> when we only need one a.
+In that case, when we encounter the first a, we will simply shrink the window without decrementing the matched count.
+We will decrement the matched count when the second a goes out of the window.

 ````js
 function findSubstring(str, pattern) {